-Nov 14 2012 - Road warrior is the term used for business travelers who are frequently on the road between destinations and rely heavily upon their laptop computers to get their work done and keep in contact with the office.
+Nov 15 2013 - Road warrior is the term used for business travelers who are frequently on the road between destinations and rely heavily upon their laptop computers to get their work done and keep in contact with the office.
 They rely so heavily upon their devices that any downtime is critical.
 For them, keeping things light and simple are generally best but their are a number of things to make life on the road easier.
 Here are some ideas of computer related items that would make great gifts for the frequent laptop user.

 While there are lots of compact laptops on the market, sometimes all a business traveler might need is something compact that can check email, browse the web, editing some documents and video conferencing.
 Tablets are a great item for business travelers because they offer extremely long running times and compact designs.
 They can also double as entertainment for those long flights either via watching a movie or reading an ebook.
 In fact, many business travelers can even use a tablet in place of a laptop for business trips which can save having to carry a lot.
 The tablet market is very diverse in terms of price and features.
 Tablets range from as little as $200 for more entertainment styled models to over $500 for larger utilitarian options.
 There is even a better selection of Windows compatible tablets now if they need to use their same work programs on them.

 Laptops are one of the number one targets for thieves in airports and hotels.
 They are valuable and relatively easy to take.
 Most laptop computers feature a small slot on them that allow a locking device to be attached to them.
-The Kensington MicroSaver DS Ultra Thin Notebook Lock is such a device that allows a laptop to be tied down to a hard to remove object such as a fixed desk, plumbing fixtures, airport chairs, etc. This is a great device for a traveler because it is relatively small but features some impressive security features such as disc-locks, 3 layer cable and t-bay locking mechanism.
-Priced around $40.
+The Kensington MicroSaver DS Notebook Computer Lock is such a device that allows a laptop to be tied down to a hard to remove object such as a fixed desk, plumbing fixtures, airport chairs, etc. This is a great device for a traveler because it is relatively small but features some impressive security features such as disc-locks, 3 layer cable and t-bay locking mechanism.
+Priced around $45.

 Traveling by air became a huge has for those carrying a laptop computer thanks to the TSA rules.
 Every time you go through a security check point, it is necessary to remove your laptop from the bag.
 There are now a set of various bags that are called checkpoint friendly or clear scan bags.
 These are bags approved by the TSA and receive a TSA logo allowing the bag to pass through x-ray machines without the need for removing the laptop.
 The Targus Zip-Thru line of bags is one of the first of the bags to be approved.
 They are available in a variety of sizes and styles although the Corporate Traveler is their most popular design.
 Prices range from $40 to over $100.

 While many laptops have Bluetooth built-in, there are still many that do not.
 Bluetooth is extremely useful for the laptop because it allows the use of wireless peripherals such as a mouse or keyboard.
 Even more useful though is the ability to tether a laptop to a mobile phone.
 This can allow a laptop to access the internet when Wi-Fi or wired networks are not available.
-The IOGEAR GBU521 allows any laptop that has an available USB 2.0 port to support Bluetooth devices even version 4.0 devices.
+The IOGEAR GBU521 allows any laptop that has an available USB 2.0 port to support Bluetooth devices including version 4.0 devices.
 It's relatively small size is also great because it doesn't stick out too far from the laptop where one might risk bumping it and damaging the adapter or worse, the laptop.
 Priced between $10 and $20.